 Make Mealtime Fun

 Try exciting your dog with some playtime before meals.
-This will make dinner fun and also give them a bit of an appetite.
+This will make dinner fun and give them a bit of an appetite.
 Give your dog a walk in the morning before breakfast.
 You can also give your pup some dog food as a reward if they solve a puzzle or perform a trick.
-This will make eating a positive, social experience.
+This will make eating a positive social experience.

 Warm Up Wet Food

-You can warm up your dog's wet food to make it more appetizing for them.
+You can warm up your dog's wet food to make it more delicious.
 Using a microwave to heat wet dog food is perfectly safe and a fast way to prepare your dog's meal.
 Microwaving wet dog food enhances its smell.
 As a result, your dog will find the savory aroma enticing and become tempted to eat it.
 Don't worry if you don't have a microwave.
 You can easily warm up wet dog food in a pan.

-Make sure this is a pan separate from the one you normally use to cook your food.
+Make sure this pan is separate from the one you normally use to cook your dry food.
 This will help prevent cross-contamination and allergic reactions in your dog.

 Limit Treats